FelixdelasPozas/TrayWeather/readme.md

 ![forecast_tooltip](https://user-images.githubusercontent.com/12167134/34379927-4622b118-eafe-11e7-8933-c7fae870fb1d.jpg)

 Pollution forecast can be obtained in the third tab, showing the projections for the next days.
 The chart can be zoomed in the X axis and resetted by using the reset button below.
-The pollution chart also has a tooltip with detailed information for each point of the lines.
+The pollution chart also has a tooltip with detailed information for each point of the lines and the backgound is colored according to air quality value.

 ![pollution](https://user-images.githubusercontent.com/12167134/104073647-83d92d00-520e-11eb-8b6c-901976f2429b.png)